dsasacramento/dsasacramento.github.io/_pages/resources/bylaws.md

 Individuals whose dues to national DSA are unpaid may still participate as non-voting volunteers.
 These non-voting volunteers may not hold office, may not chair committees or working groups, and may not count toward quorum.

 If a member is found to be in substantial disagreement with the principles or policies of national DSA, or if that member is found to be consistently engaging in undemocratic, disruptive behavior, or if that member is found to be under the discipline of any self-defined democratic centralist organization, the Local may vote to expel her/him from DSA.
-In order for such a finding to be made, another DSA member must formally prefer written charges against the member in question to the Local Executive Committee, which shall set the date of a Local meeting for deliberations on the charges.
+In order for such a finding to be made, another DSA member must formally prefer written charges against the member in question to the Local Steering Committee, which shall set the date of a Local meeting for deliberations on the charges.
 The member in question must receive a copy of the written charges and notice of the meeting a minimum of two weeks before that meeting takes place.
 Expulsion of a member or affiliate member requires a two-thirds vote of the Local meeting.
 An expelled member may appeal to the National Political Committee of DSA.

 ## Voting and Election Procedures.